Innocence Abroad: London, England September 22

 - To experience the best of the canon of European art from the Renaissance to the present.
 As an art professional and teacher this was a very important aspect of the journey for Pam.

 - To visit family history sites in Europe.
 As family historians and writers, this was necessary to have a more authentic voice in chronicling our past.

 Our whirlwind journey would take us through 6 countries: England, Scotland, Ireland, France, Germany and Italy and last 4 weeks.
-We invited our youngest son Tim to accompany us which worked out well as he was taking the semester off from his university studies to fine tune career goals.
-He paid his own way and brought along amazing GPS and navigational skills, a set of well-toned muscles, Krav Maga and some basic French and Italian phrases.
+We invited our youngest son Tim to accompany us which worked out well as he was taking the semester off from his university studies to fine-tune career goals.
+He paid his own way and besides having a “great and intelligent sense of humor” (2nd grade teacher), he brought along amazing GPS and navigational skills, a set of well-toned muscles, Krav Maga and some basic French and Italian phrases.